marcioAlmada/strict/README.md

 This extension requires PHP7.

-*This branch does not use autoboxing, and must be loaded as zend_extension*
+*This branch does not use autoboxing, and is rather fast ...*